openforcefield/qca-dataset-submission/STANDARDS.md

 ### Force Field Benchmarking

 These use an MM compute specification.
-The name of the specification must be the name of the FF file, e.g. 'openff-2.0.0'
+The name of the specification must be the name of the FF file, e.g. `openff-2.0.0`

-In these cases, the following pre-filter checks must be successful:
+In these cases, the following pre-submission checks must be successful:

 - OpenFF toolkit ingestion with strict stereo checking in RDKit
 - The OpenFF toolkit can successfully create an OpenMM system